karlvr/lunar.js/README.md

 ## Messages and events

-You can send messages and events to Lunar modules using the `call` method.
+You can send messages and events to Lunar modules using the `send` method.
 Any module that has declared a function with the given name will have that function called.

 ```javascript
 Lunar.module("moduleC", function() {